 1st Issue Special #7 / The Creeper - Steve Ditko art & cover

-First Issue Special #7 featuring The Creeper, 1975 - One of Steve Ditko's signature creations from the 1960s, The Creeper is revived for a single issue of this series.
+First Issue Special v1 #7 featuring The Creeper, 1975 - One of Steve Ditko's signature creations from the 1960s, the Creeper is revived for a single issue in this series.
 Immediately evident is a disappointing lack of effort on the cover.
 Too many details are omitted and the composition is lacking.
-A urinating dog in the distant background perhaps hints at the artist's frustrations with the industry.
+A urinating dog in the distant background hints at the artist's frustrations with the industry.
 Inside, Ditko's layouts are cramped and poorly designed, including the mediocre opening splash.
-Mike Royer's inking further oversimplifies the pencils.
-Sadly, this issue is a far cry from the earlier Beware the Creeper series that showcased some of his finest work.
-This is number 1 of 1 First Issue Special issues with Ditko art and/or covers.
-See today's posts or more Ditko, Creeper or 1st Issue Special issues.
-See also this blog's Ditko checklist.
+Frankly, his efforts on this bronze age comic is a far cry from his earlier work on Beware the Creeper.
+This is 1 of 1 1st Issue Special issues by Ditko.

 - - - - - - - - - -